 6. Encourage Your HSPs to Take Action

-In her book, Making Work Work for the Highly Sensitive Person, Dr Barrie Jaeger suggests that there are also a few things you can encourage your HSP to do to help himself at work.
-For example, if he is feeling overwhelmed or stressed, you could suggest that he spends a few minutes alone and takes some deep breaths.
-You might also encourage him to take solo walks during his lunch break, and to listen to soothing music with earphones.
-If he learns to become aware of what overwhelms him, he can avoid those triggers or take breaks afterward to get back on track.
+In her book, Making Work Work for the Highly Sensitive Person, Dr Barrie Jaeger suggests that there are also a few things you can encourage your HSP to do to help themselves at work.
+For example, if they are feeling overwhelmed or stressed, you could suggest that they spend a few minutes alone and takes some deep breaths.
+You might also encourage them to take solo walks during their lunch break, and to listen to soothing music with earphones.
+If they learn to become aware of what overwhelms them, they can avoid those triggers or take breaks afterward to get back on track.